 The Tech Support Industry

-Truth be told, banks hear the words “tech support” and they start thinking “tech support scams.”
-Over the years, scammers cloaked under the guise of tech support have conned people out of their personal information and their money.
 Common cons include scammers sending pop-up messages that warn users about computer problems.
-The “techs” that call to help users claim they have detected viruses or malware on a person’s personal computer.
-Then, the user is to pay a large fee or enroll in a subscription plan to diagnose a non-existent problem and protect it from other problems in the future.
-Scammers do this over and over, stealing many people’s personal information and money.
-In fact, the Federal Trade Commission estimates that consumers lost $24.6 million from tech-support scams in 2015 and 2016.
-The average consumer loses about $280 on each scam.
+The “techs” then call to help users detect viruses or malware on that person’s personal computer.
+The user then pays a large fee to enroll in a subscription plan to diagnose and protect him from non-existent problems.
+According to the Federal Trade Commission, consumers lost $24.6 million from tech-support scams in 2015 and 2016.
+The average consumer loses about $280 per scam.

-SecureGlobalPay offers merchant accounts to many types of businesses in the technical support industry, including those that offer remote services.
-Other tech businesses accepted offer the following services:
+SecureGlobalPay offers merchant accounts to all types of businesses in the tech support industry, including those that offer remote services.
+Our clients specialize in a variety of areas: